 Have you always wanted to be a filmmaker?

-How much has your filmmaking style changed since your debut?
+How much has your filmmaking style changed since you started?

 Are you working on anything at the moment that you can tell me about?

-Do you have any advice for an up and coming filmmaker?
+What advice would you offer an up and coming filmmaker?